bibi21000/open-webui-tools/README.md

 This tutorial will guide you through installing Open WebUI connected to a PostgreSQL database (with the "vector" extension) and an Olama server.

-He also explains how to install caddy and docling

-It uses Docker images and stores data on disk in separate directories within /var/lib/owebui.
+He also explains how to install caddy, docling and glances It uses Docker images and stores data on disk in separate directories within /var/lib/owebui.